tcdi/plrust/doc/src/config-lints.md

 The `plrust.required_lints` GUC defines which lints must have been applied to a function before PL/Rust will load the library and execute the function.
-Using the `PLRUST_REQUIRED_LINTS` environment variable, it is possible to enforce that certain lints are always required of compiled functions, regardless of the `plrust.required_lints` GUC value.
+The default value is the empty set -- PL/Rust will not require any specific lints to have been previously applied to a function.

-`PLRUST_REQUIRED_LINTS`'s format is a comma-separated list of lint named.
+Using the `PLRUST_REQUIRED_LINTS` environment variable, it is possible to enforce that certain lints are always required of compiled functions, regardless of the `plrust.required_lints` GUC value.`PLRUST_REQUIRED_LINTS`'s format is a comma-separated list of lint named.
 It must be set in the environment in which Postgres is started.
 The intention here is that the system administrator can force certain lints for execution if for some reason `postgresql.conf` or the users able to modify it are not trusted.

 In all cases, these lints are added to the generated code which wraps the user's `LANGUAGE plrust` function, as